f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--save-statefile=<file path>` (_string_)

 Save the application state to a statefile right after loading, then continue running.
+All file groups are saved, including the ones not currently loaded.
 Supports the same [template variables](#filename-templating) as `--output`.
 If `-` is specified instead of a filename, the statefile is written to the standard output.

 ### `--statefile-filename=<file path>` (_string_, default: `{app}/{model}_{n}.json`)